 Most of day 12 will be spent travelling to Sinharaja Forest Reserve.
 Again, you can either choose to rent a car or take public transport.

 Suggested Stay for Sinharaja Forest Reserve on your Sri Lanka Itinerary

 For a totally magical experience, there’s nowhere better to stay than Sinharaja Rainforest Views Villas.
 Immersed in nature, you’ll really be able to chill out in one of these gorgeous lodges.

 2 Weeks in Sri Lanka Itinerary 2: Southern Sri Lanka Itinerary

-Destinations: Unawatuna, Galle, Tangalle, Kataragama, Sithulpawwa, Yala, Colombo
+Destinations: Colombo, Unawatuna, Galle, Tangalle, Kataragama, Sithulpawwa, Yala

 This area is surrounded by beaches and dotted with National Parks, offering travellers no end of things to do in the Southern Province of Sri Lanka.
-We’ve covered everything from forts to flamingos in our second sightseeing two week itinerary for Sri Lanka.
+I’ve covered everything from forts to flamingos in this second sightseeing two week itinerary for Sri Lanka.